Order Management API

 - Delete an unwanted or canceled order

-DELETE /api/order/[id]
+DELETE /api/order/[id].

 6. Error Handling